-design et al are delighted to announce that SACD (Sonia Ashoor Cultural Design) have been shortlisted for Residential £5 Million Plus (Project by Value) Award in The International Design and Architecture Awards 2017.
+design et al are delighted to announce that SACD (Sonia Ashoor Cultural Design) have won the Residential £5 Million Plus (Project by Value) Award in The International Design and Architecture Awards 2017.

 The Saudi Ambassador residence located in Warsaw, Poland is part of a dual complex consisting of Embassy and Residence.
 The total property spans over 3,000 sqm, and both buildings connect through an internal courtyard on the ground floor and from the Ambassadors office to the residence on the second floor.